 Recently, we’ve seen an increase in the popularity of smaller diamond studs that layer beautifully with other earrings and earcuffs.
 These are often one-half carat total weight studs.

 3. Shape Up

 Although you may not have considered it, your diamond stud earrings don't have to be round.
 We also love princess cut diamond studs.
 You can commission studs in any shape, of course, but remember that studs can rotate as you wear them so pick a shape that you like as much sideways as straight up and down.

 Diamond studs are simple, yes, but the details matter.
 Add your own twist to the classic silhouette by choosing exactly what you want.
 If you want, you can echo details of your engagement ring setting in your choice of setting style.

 Classic three-prong martini diamond stud earrings allow the most light to enter the gem and create sparkle.
-Four prong diamond studs look a bit more substantial.
-Six-prong diamond studs surround the diamonds with a crown of prongs.
+Four prong diamond studs look a bit more substantial and can have a beautiful side profile too.
 Bezel diamond stud earrings have a more sleek style.
-Halo diamond studs have more of a vintage feel.
+Halo lab diamond studs have more of a vintage feel.